Menu

 MONETARY POLICY DECISIONS

-ECB PUBLISHES SUPERVISORY BANKING STATISTICS ON SIGNIFICANT INSTITUTIONS FOR THE FIRST QUARTER OF 2023
+ECB PUBLISHES SUPERVISORY BANKING STATISTICS ON SIGNIFICANT INSTITUTIONS FOR THE THIRD QUARTER OF 2023

-Aggregate Common Equity Tier 1 ratio up to 15.53% in first quarter of 2023.
-Aggregated annualised return on equity up to 9.56% in first quarter of 2023.
-Aggregate non-performing loans ratio (excluding cash balances) decreased to 2.24%.
-Share of loans showing significant increase in credit risk (stage 2 loans) decreased to 9.31%.
-Read the full article here.
+Aggregate Common Equity Tier 1 ratio at 15.61% in third quarter of 2023.
+Aggregated annualised return on equity at 10.01% in third quarter of 2023.
+Aggregate non-performing loans ratio (excluding cash balances) stable at 2.27%.
+Share of loans showing significant increase in credit risk (stage 2 loans) rose slightly to 9.29%.
+Statistics include the ratio of loans and advances with significant increase in credit risk (stage 2) by counterparty and loan type for the first time.
+Access the full content here.

 UNEXPECTED LOSS ESTIMATION – R SHINY